krm534/Bike-android-app/README.md

 -  Click the settings button in the top right corner to set your preferred biking weather conditions and location.
 -  Once your preferences are set, you should be redirected back to home screen where some content should now be displayed.
 -  You can cycle through the upcoming 7 days to check if the weather for those days matches your preferred biking preferences.
 -  That's it!
-It's fairly simple and easy to use but can be useful if you don't want to use weather apps which are not fully customizable.
+It's fairly simple and easy to use but can be useful if you don't want to use weather apps which are not always fully customizable.

 ## Snapshots
 ![home](https://user-images.githubusercontent.com/25673410/150455361-8b492d39-b1e6-488d-8fc4-8ffc933fdbbf.png)